YChuan1115/Math301-Fall2014/textbook/README.md

-# Math 301 -- Fall 2014 -- Section B: Textbook
+# Math 301: Fall 2014 -- Textbook

-The file aata.pdf in this directory is a version of our textbook that I created from the source code residing in the judson-aata-altrev subdirectory.
+The file Math301F14_textbook.pdf in this directory is a version of our textbook that I created from the source code residing in the judson-aata-altrev subdirectory.

 ## What is different about this version.